nteract/vdom/docs/design-patterns.md

 ------------

 :tada: Our first component is ready!
-Since we can think of these as little building block components, we can put several of these together to create whole layouts:
+Since we can think of `happiness` as a little building block component, we can put several of these together to create whole layouts:

 ```python
 div(